Online LLM watermark detection via e-processes: Introduction

 To address these issues, we develop a unified framework for watermark detection based on e-values and e-processes, which are recently developed tools for online testing with useful features \citep{GrunwaldHK19, vovk2021values, wang2022false, ramdas2023game}; see \cite{RW24} for background and a comprehensive treatment of the topic.
 Our framework reformulates watermark detection as sequential hypothesis testing of independence and constructs e-processes tailored to the watermark-induced structure, with a special focus on the popular Gumbel-max watermark \citep{aar2023}.
-The proposed approach enjoys the following key advantages: \begin{enumerate} \item The proposed testing procedures control Type I error under arbitrary stopping times, making them suitable for real-time and streaming detection scenarios. \item By using adaptive weights and the online Grenander algorithm \citep{hore2026online} to construct calibrators, the proposed e-processes are flexible and have good performance.
+The proposed approach enjoys the following key advantages: \begin{enumerate} \item The proposed testing procedures control Type I error under arbitrary stopping times, making them suitable for real-time and streaming detection scenarios.
+Our method requires rather weak assumptions, and works well in the setting where a proportion of the text is human-edited. \item Under mild assumptions, the proposed methodology gives rise to the only class of admissible and unbiased e-processes, hence also the only class of admissible and unbiased sequential tests.
+The connection between admissible e-processes and admissible sequential tests was established by \cite{ramdas2020admissible}. \item By using adaptive weights and the online Grenander algorithm \citep{hore2026online} to construct calibrators, the proposed e-processes are flexible and have good performance.
 In some situations, they can even have better performance than the existing methods that do not have sequential validity. \item We establish asymptotic power-one results under specific conditions, providing formal justification for the effectiveness of the proposed procedures. \end{enumerate}

 Together, these contributions provide a principled and theoretically grounded approach to watermark detection.
 Our framework unifies existing ideas under the lens of e-processes, clarifies the statistical structure of watermark detection, and offers both finite-sample guarantees and asymptotic efficiency.
-Empirical studies further demonstrate the practical advantages of the proposed methods.
+The anytime validity allows the detector to continuously monitor streaming outputs and stop as soon as sufficient evidence accumulates, thereby minimizing latency and computational cost without compromising statistical rigor.

+Although our study is motivated by the LLM watermark testing problem, the proposed methods and results are generally applicable to any online testing problems where independent pivotal statistics are sequentially available.
+This will be clear from our assumptions, most of which only concern the distributions of the test statistics under the null and the alternative hypothesis.